ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 `pd` is an object of type `PositiveDistance()`, x is the `accuracy`.

-An example of this case can be found and run in the positive_distance_parameterized.jl file in the example folder.
+An example of this case can be found in the positive_distance_parameterized.jl file in the example folder.